← Back to blog

 What's Coming in Threat Terminal v2

-A walkthrough of what is changing in Threat Terminal v2.
-Complete UI overhaul, persistent progression, daily challenges, ranked PvP, badges, an inventory and shop, and a free-to-play coin economy.
+What is changing in Threat Terminal v2: complete UI overhaul, persistent progression, daily challenges, ranked PvP, badges, and a coin economy.

 ShareLinkedInX